DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "And it will be great opportunity for us to display our skills."

 "Then there at great hall on 10th floor, Jeanne-sama and her bodyguards will hold Vanessa's retainers.
-It is certainly dangerous, but I believe Jeanne-sama and Fairin-sama will pull it off.
+It is certainly dangerous, but I believe Jeanne-sama and Farin-sama will pull it off.
 But, if you'd ask me what aspect of our plan worries me, it would be..."

 "Let's hear it."